Where to get Mennonite food in Manitoba.

 St. Malo: Kewl Kats Pizza – Mennonite food in a French town?
 Yes, indeed.
 Kewl Kats has perogies and cabbage rolls on their catering menu, as well as Mennonite soups, and a perogy pizza with a schmaunt fat sauce!

 Winkler: Triangle Oasis Restaurant, Toppers, and Del Rios -Winkler has a couple places where you can dine on Russian Mennonite food – Triangle Oasis, Toppers and Del Rios are the most notable.
 Winkler residents also enjoy Chicken Chef, either in Winkler itself or neighbouring Morden.

-Winnipeg: PEG Beer Company, The Don – PEG Beer Company has a few Mennonite dishes on the menu such as platz, butter tarts and faspa.
+Winnipeg: The Dawning, PEG Beer Company, The Don, – The Dawning way out on Portage Avenue is known for it’s great breakfasts and fantastic Mennonite food.
+PEG Beer Company in the Exchange has a few Mennonite dishes on the menu such as platz, butter tarts and faspa.
 They also make their own beer.
-The Don offers a wide range of gourmet perogies.
+The Don on Donald and Broadway offers a wide range of gourmet perogies.
 Also, check out Sam’s Place, a cafe, used bookstore and music venue.
 Proceeds from Sam’s Place support MCC Manitoba.

 This list is a work in progress: Our goal is to list every restaurant that serves Russian Mennonite food in Manitoba.
 If you have any additions for us, let us know: email@example.com